mariohernandez/drupal_training_ddev/README.md

 * **DDev**: Install DDev on [macOS](https://ddev.readthedocs.io/en/stable/#homebrewlinuxbrew-macoslinux) or [Windows 10](https://ddev.readthedocs.io/en/stable/#installation-or-upgrade-windows)

 ## 1. Setup your environment
-After installing Docker and DDev, setup your project by following these steps.
+After installing Docker and DDev, be sure Docker is up and running and follow the steps below.

-* Using the command line, navigate to the directory where you would like to setup your project.
-This can be any directory such as `Sites`, `My Documents`, etc.
+* Using the command line tool of your choice, navigate to the directory where you would like to setup your project.
+This can be any directory in your computer, such as `Sites`, `My Documents`, etc.

-* Clone the repo by running:
+* First clone the repo:
 ```
 git clone git@github.com:mariohernandez/drupal_training_ddev.git
 ```